URIEL+: Enhancing Linguistic Inclusion and Usability in a Typological and Multilingual Knowledge Base: From URIEL to URIEL+

 \subsection{Robust Distance Calculations}

 We replaced pre-computed queries with a new function that \emph{dynamically} computes distances based on current data in the knowledge base, allowing it to reflect database updates.

-Since \citealp{toossi-etal-2024-reproducibility} found that union aggregation with angular distance produces distances aligned best with \uriel{}'s, these are set as the default options for computing distances.
+Since \citealp{toossi-etal-2024-reproducibility} found that union aggregation with angular distance produces distances most aligned with \uriel{}'s, these are set as the default options for computing distances.
 To resolve the documentation ambiguity, we offer users the option to choose between union or average aggregation and between cosine or angular distances, enhancing flexibility and clarity.
 In addition, to address the issue of meaningless distances, we exclude languages without shared data from computations.
 Instead, we provide imputation algorithms for users who need these distances.

-We offer a distance function that computes distance based on provided features, rather than a feature category, allowing for any combination of features.
-Furthermore, users can provide a specific source to use data from rather than using aggregated data.
-For example, one could calculate the distance of languages using 49 syntactic features with only the WALS source \citep{wals}, which was done manually in \citealp{papadimitriou-jurafsky-2020-learning}.
+We offer a distance function that computes distance based on provided features rather than all available features under a provided feature category, allowing for any combination of features.
+Furthermore, users can specify a particular source to use data from rather than using aggregated data.
+For example, one could calculate the distance of languages using $49$ syntactic features exclusively from the WALS source \citep{wals}, as was done manually in \citealp{papadimitriou-jurafsky-2020-learning}.

-These changes preserve all existing functionalities, in addition to feature and source customizations in calculations.
+These changes preserve all existing functionalities while introducing feature and source customizations in calculations.